magento/devdocs/src/guides/v2.4/graphql/mutations/update-company-user.md

 b2b_only: true
 ---

-Use the `updateCompanyUser` mutation to update the company user data.
+Use the `updateCompanyUser` mutation to update an existing company user.

 You can get the user ID and role ID with the [`company`]({{page.baseurl}}/graphql/queries/company.html) query.